 So the old rules are still best.
 1 portion of meat and 5 portions of veggies plus a piece of fruit a day.
 Keep away from too much sugar.

-Some dairy, grain breads and nuts.
+Some protein, dairy, grain breads and nuts.
 Pretty simple really.

 Hope you enjoyed the book